PrismarineJS/mineflayer/doc/api.md

 #### "kicked" (reason)

-Emitted when the bot is kicked from the server. `reason` is a string explaining why you were kicked.
+Emitted when the bot is kicked from the server. `reason` is a chat message explaining why you were kicked.

 #### "end"